rodolfoap/screen2world-h/README.md

 * Use https://github.com/rodolfoap/points-picker to generate the points matrix
 * Or check the `test/placewilson.yaml` format and create an equivalent file, containing correspondences between image points and camera points

-), taking a set of screen to world correspondences.
 ### Generate the homography matrix (**H**), taking a set of screen to world correspondences.

 ```